Driven Holiday Fitness Challenge 2019

-As we all know, the holidays can be a challenging time to stay on a healthy course.
-The opportunities to miss workouts and eat poorly seem to keep coming, so the Holiday Fitness Challenge exists to provide incentive to stay on the right track by rewarding you for working out and helping avoid those costly food fouls that are so easy to make this time of year.
+As we all know, the holidays can be a challenging time to stay on a healthy track.
+The opportunities to miss training, neglect sleep and eat poorly seem to keep coming, so the HFC gives you some incentive to stay on the right track by rewarding you for taking care of yourself and encouraging your teammates, who in turn will help encourage you.

-- Pro Division – You are obsessively competitive and aren’t afraid to break into the gym to earn points or run at midnight.
+Pro Division – You are obsessively competitive and aren’t afraid to break into the gym or run at midnight to earn points.

-- Party Division – You could use a little encouragement to get into the gym and stay on track during the holidays.
-Sort of like a tuxedo tank top.
+Party Division – You could use a little encouragement to get into the gym and stay on track during the holidays.

+Since we are not big fans of paperwork, we’re going to simplify the process.
+You’ll make sure to get your exercise point total and food foul total to your captain as soon as possible.
 If you’re the captain of your team, you’ll be sent a form you’ll complete each day with each team member’s points included.
 Be sure to report your previous day’s points by noon or receive an auto -1000 score per non-reporting person.
 Set an alarm.
 If you’re not the captain, get your scores in as early as possible so that your captain has time to submit the scores for the team.
+We find that sending your score at the end of the day makes it much easier for the captain to enter their team’s scores first thing in the morning.

-Walking/running – 100 per mile *This is not “daily steps”.
-Only count these if you go for a walk
+Walking/running – 100 per mile *This is not “daily steps”

 Cycling – 25 per mile